-Other risk management considerations for this application are related to the enzyme and source microorganism nomenclature, specifications and labelling.
-These are discussed below.
+Risk management considerations for this application relating to the regulatory approval, the enzyme and source microorganism nomenclature, specifications and labelling are discussed below.

-2.3.1 Regulatory approval for enzymes
+2.4.1 Regulatory approval for enzymes

-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the manufacture of bakery products.
+As stated above, FSANZ has approved a draft variation to permit the use of the enzyme as a processing aid in the manufacture of bakery products.

 The express permission for the enzyme to be used as a processing aid also provides the permission for its potential presence in food for sale as a food produced using gene technology (see Section 1.3.1 of this report above).
-The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism which has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code) 6.
+The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism which has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code) 7.

-2.3.2 Nomenclature and specifications
+2.4.2 Nomenclature and specifications

 The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name fructan β -fructosidase for the enzyme numbered EC 3.2.1.80.
-This is the name used in the proposed draft variation.
+This is the name used in the approved draft variation.
 The synonym 'fructanase' has however, been used in this report and was used by the applicant in the application.